jezdez/envdir/README.rst

 Why?
 ----

-Because envdir small enough that it shouldn't be tied to a bigger software distribution like daemontools that requires a compiler.
+Because envdir is small enough that it shouldn't be tied to a bigger software distribution like daemontools that requires a compiler.

 Also, this Python port can easily be used on Windows, not only UNIX systems.